The Planning Inspectorate has recommended the scheme to the Secretary of State for Transport. This followed a 6-month public examination.

 An extensive range of detailed information about the Silvertown Tunnel scheme is in our application documents on the same website, together with information about the examination itself.

-Should our application be successful, Silvertown Tunnel construction would begin in 2018.
+Should our application be successful, Silvertown Tunnel construction could begin in early 2019.
 The new tunnel is expected to open in 2022/23.

 If you have any questions about the Silvertown Tunnel scheme, please email firstname.lastname@example.org.